-20. Along (the) street to the posts
+20 (a & b).
+Along (the) street to the posts

-Whether the posts were indicators of distance, direction or ownership, it is clear from the present context that they were located somewhere on, or near to, Worcester Lane.
-No evidence of their existence remains on the ground today, but if the interpretation of waypoint 21 (below) is correct, the posts would probably have been located near the junction of Worcester Lane and the precursors of today's Racecourse Lane and Redlake Road.
+Whether the posts were indicators of distance, direction or ownership, it is clear from the present context that they were located somewhere on Worcester Lane or Hagley Road in Pedmore.
+No evidence of the posts' existence remains on the ground today, but if the interpretation of waypoint 21 (below) is correct, the posts would probably have been located near the junction of Worcester Lane with Racecourse Lane (marker 20a) or Hagley Road with Redlake Road (marker 20b).
 The posts are referred to as stapelas in the charter; the OE root of this word is stapol and, according to Smith (1956b), its use in place names might indicate a post at a boundary, meeting place or a ford.
-The latter is perhaps of most relevance here as both Worcester Lane and Racecourse Lane would have forded a stream (that drained into the supposed stiran mere) just a few tens of metres south and west of the present road junction.
-The charter suggests there were two or more posts in the vicinity, and these might have marked the two fords as well as the road junction.
+The latter is perhaps of most relevance here as the roads at both of the aforementioned junctions would have forded streams that drained into the supposed stiran mere.
+The charter suggests this waypoint possessed two or more posts, and these might have marked the fords as well as the road junction in question.